Kuanysh2004/-STL-Library-Containers-in-C-/List/README.md

-This is my own implementation of std::deque.
-The main methods of the specified containers are implemented, as well as support for iterators and reverse iterators.
-The deque is implemented as an array of pointers to blocks of elements, where the blocks can be located far apart in memory.
-All methods are strong exception safety.
-Additionally, it supports move semantics, allowing for efficient transfer of objects between containers without the need for copying.
-Deque can also be configured using allocators, enabling control over the allocation and deallocation of memory for the container's elements.
+This represents my custom implementation of the std::list.
+I have implemented the core methods of the specified container, along with support for iterators and reverse iterators.
+List is implemented as a doubly-linked list, where each element contains pointers to the previous and next elements.
+All methods ensure strong exception safety.
+Moreover, it embraces move semantics, facilitating the efficient transfer of objects between containers without the necessity for copying.
+Additionally, the list can be customized using allocators, granting control over the allocation and deallocation of memory for the container's elements.